Client?

 What is the best way to prevent injury from a manual handling task?

 There is no one size fits all approach to preventing injury.
-Safework Australia recommends the best and most cost-effective way to remove or minimise risk of injuries such as musculoseketal disorders (MSD) is to review the task and risks when planning out the job.
+Safework Australia recommends the best and most cost-effective way to remove or minimise risk of injuries such as musculoskeletal disorders (MSD) is to review the task and risks when planning out the job.

 During this stage, all hazards and risks can be “designed out” before they are introduced.
 This indicates that when purchasing equipment and reviewing the staff, the business should consider equipment which is designed to reduce the risk from the outset.